7abushahla/Muharaf-Writer-Identification/README.md

 - `writer_filled.csv`: Original labled portion of the dataset.
 - `writer_merged.csv`: Consolidated labeled data.

+**Code Reference:**
+A Python script `manual_labeling/fuzzy_matching.py` was created to automate the fuzzy string matching process.
+The script uses the Levenshtein distance method to calculate similarity scores and flags potential duplicates for manual review.
+Dynamic thresholds were configured as script parameters to allow for flexibility during iterative runs.

 ### Step 3: Error Corrections

 We identified errors in the original dataset during label verification.
 For example: